cesantaniello/cesantaniello/README.md

 <!--
 **cesantaniello/cesantaniello** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+ -->

  I'm a Frontend Dev with experience in JavaScript and React.
  Queries in SQL are my hobbies.
-Java y PHP are my languages in Backend and I love Linux.
+ Java and PHP are my languages in Backend.
+ I love Linux.

 - 🔭 I’m currently working on ... old-school frontend web apps.
 (LAMP)